bloomdata-com-my/datasets/README.md

 </summary>

 - Checking data type consistency, missing values, and duplicate values before processing.
-  > - The `product_category_name_translation.csv` file has no missing values and duplicate values across all the columns.
+  > - The `product_category_name_translation.csv` file has no missing values and duplicate values across all columns.
-  > - Even though there is no missing value found, there is a need to check further for data integrity.
+  > - Even though no missing values were found, there is a need to check further for data integrity.
   > - Below is the summary of data types, missing, and duplicate values before processing.

   ```sql